 Seizures Social Security Disability Claims

-When you suffer from seizures you may not feel disabled, but you are certainly hindered from doing a lot of activities.
+When you suffer from seizures, you are certainly hindered from doing a lot of activities.
 You may be prohibited from driving a car or operating heavy machinery.
 You can’t be around unprotected heights.
 And your choice of occupations is seriously limited.
 However, the Social Security Administration (SSA) often denies many seizures disability claims.

 The SSA’s parameters for seizures that qualify for disability are extremely strict – one wrong answer or missed medical form and your claim could be denied.
-They have made winning seizures disability benefits so difficult many Social Security Disability applicants become so discouraged and intimidated that they eventually give up on filing for Social Security Disability for their seizures.
+They have made winning seizures disability benefits difficult.
+Many Social Security Disability applicants become so discouraged and intimidated that they eventually give up on filing for Social Security Disability for their seizures.

 Don’t Give Up!